stephendawsondev/Sleep-Healthily/AGILE.md

 > "This Sprint also focuses on doing the must have tasks, as well as also taking on some should have tasks if possible."

 I made good progress with Sprint 2, starting with finishing off the Account Management Epics.
 I also got ot added the **Reviews** functionality so that a user can add, update or delete a review on a product page.
-Additionally, other registered users can like a review, so the review score increases based on the numberof likes.
+Additionally, other registered users can like a review, so the review score increases based on the number of likes.

 On of the big challenges I had with my **Reviews** was related to migrations.
 I had already migrated some reviews, but then realised I needed to add or update some fields.
 When I did that, it broke my migrations.
 Luckily, I was able to resolve the issue and learned a lot about migrations in the process.

 In Sprint 2, I also completed the blog posts part of my **Blog** app.
 I was able to add the blog list and blog detail pages.
 I also added the blog management page, which allows a staff member to add a blog post.

-Between the main tasks, I also made some small UI/UX improvement on the site, which allowed me to visualise the larger tasks better.
+Between the main tasks, I also made some small UI/UX improvements on the site, which allowed me to visualise the larger tasks better.

 ![Screenshot of Sprint 2 closed issues](./documentation/sprints/sprint2.png)